6 Tips to Locate the Staff Directory for Any Business

 Most corporate websites follow similar patterns for organizing information.
 To find staff directories, start by checking these common locations:

-- The footer area (often contains links to important pages)
+- The footer area (often contains links to important pages that don’t fit in main navigation)

 - Pages labeled “Our Team,” “Leadership,” “Staff,” or “Faculty” (especially for educational institutions)